EmilSkaaning/DeepStruc/README.md

 # DeepStruc
-Welcome to DeepStruc, a Deep Generative Model (DGM) that learns the relation between PDF and atomic structure and thereby solves a structure based from a PDF!
+Welcome to DeepStruc, a Deep Generative Model (DGM) that learns the relation between PDF and atomic structure and thereby solves a structure from a PDF!

 1. [DeepStruc](#deepstruc)
 2. [Getting started (with Colab)](#getting-started-with-colab)